moore3930/moore3930.github.io/index.md

 Thanks for your attention.

-I'm Di Wu 吴迪, a first-year Phd candidate (start at Sept, 2022) under the supervision of [Christof Monz](https://staff.science.uva.nl/c.monz/) at [Language Technology Lab](https://ltl.science.uva.nl/), University of Amsterdam.
+I'm Di Wu 吴迪, a first-year Phd candidate (starting in Sept 2022) under the supervision of [Christof Monz](https://staff.science.uva.nl/c.monz/) at [Language Technology Lab](https://ltl.science.uva.nl/), University of Amsterdam.
 I have four years of industrial experience, successively engaged in algorithm-related work in Alibaba (2018-2019), Baidu (2019-2021), and Microsoft (2021-2022).
 Before that, I got my M.Phil degree from EECS at Peking University (2015-2018).

-I appreciate designing the models or approaches that are driven by the intuition after capturing deep understandings of specific fields, equipped with modern neural architectures, and grounded to real-world scenarios.
-The research that attracted me most is simple, insightful, and far-reaching creation, such as Word2Vec.
+I appreciate designing models or approaches that are driven by intuition after capturing deep understandings of specific fields, equipped with modern neural architectures, and grounded in real-world scenarios.
+The research that attracted me most is simple, insightful, and far-reaching creations or findings, such as Word2Vec.

 I mainly focus on Natural Language Processing and more specifically Machine Translation.
 In terms of specific topics, I'm interested in
 * NLP: Machine Translation, Cross-lingual NLP, Natural Language Understanding.